 In 2020, Didrichsen Art Museum will celebrate its 55th anniversary, which in the autumn will culminate with an exhibition of works by Vincent van Gogh (1853 –1890).
 The heart of the exhibition will comprise a selection of drawings from the early years of the artist’s career that are on loan from the Kröller-Müller Museum in the Netherlands.
 The two oil paintings featuring in the exhibition recall Van Gogh’s expressive power at the height of his artistic creativity: Finland’s only work by Van Gogh, Street in Auvers-sur-Oise, 1890, which is in the collection of the Ateneum Art Museum, and Self-Portrait, 1887, in the collection of the Kröller-Müller Museum.

-Becoming Van Gogh shows the artist’s career in the early years, 1881–1886.
+Vincent van Gogh was essentially a self-taught artist.
+In summer 1880, after several unsuccessful career choices, he decided to become an artist.
+Becoming Van Gogh follows the artist’s career in the early years, 1881–1886.
 The drawings tell about Van Gogh’s journey to becoming an artist, his preoccupation with drawing and his endeavours to put the world he observed onto paper.
 Central motifs include depictions of peasants and agricultural labour, the Dutch landscape with rural and urban scenes, as well as studies.
-Becoming Van Gogh exhibition will feature 39 drawings and one graphic from 1881–1886 as well as two oil paintings from 1887 and 1890.